stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

 ### 3.3 Mismatch components

 We define three mismatch components that will later be combined into a single foundational tension measure.
+Their values are also interpreted on the TU tension scale.

 We introduce constants: